wijnanb/djangotcha/README.md

-citylife-website
+Djangotcha
 ================

-Desktop website for place management for citylife.
+Desktop website for place management for Djangotcha.

 # Install dependencies